yurybs/deck-of-cards-example/README.md

 ```

 Get the list of players in a game along with the total added value of all the cards each player holds; use face values of cards only.
 Then sort the list in descending order, from the player with the highest value hand to the player with the lowest value hand:
-	•	For instance if player ‘A’ holds a 10 + King then her total value is 23 and player ‘B’ holds a 7 + Queen then his total value is 19,  so player ‘A’ will be listed first followed by player ‘B’.
+	•For instance if player ‘A’ holds a 10 + King then her total value is 23 and player ‘B’ holds a 7 + Queen then his total value is 19,  so player ‘A’ will be listed first followed by player ‘B’.
 ```js
 curl -X GET /demo/games/{gameid}/players/ranking
 ```